Grants vs debt vs equity UK SME funding blog cover

 Equity funding sells a share of the business in exchange for capital.
 Common forms: angel investment, venture capital, private equity, equity crowdfunding.
 The investor's return comes from the future value of the share they bought, either through dividends, a sale of the business, or a public listing.

-Why most UK SMEs end up using a mix
+Why some UK SMEs end up using a mix

 In practice, no business funds itself with a single instrument forever.
 A growing UK SME might have: